 The fest looks to explore the world of our people, our politics, our societies, our history and ourselves through the lens of filmmakers from around the globe.
 We embrace the idea that cinematic truth revealed in a non-narrative manner can allow the filmmaker to make choices that presents life either surreptitiously or purposely based on the choices they make.

-DocuWest’s objective is to present our audiences with the stories that are not only astonishing and jarring, but awe-inspiring, and thought provoking enough to enable more dialogue and discourse to take place over the people, events or subjects presented in each film.
-It is our goal to see the DocuWest Film Festival become the premier documentary film festival in the West.
+DDFF's objective is to present our audiences with the stories that are not only astonishing and jarring, but awe-inspiring and thought provoking enough to encourage more dialogue and discourse to take place by, over and between, the people, events or subjects attending each screening, or presented in each film.

-We look forward to receiving your submission to the DocuWest Film Festival.
+We look forward to receiving your submission to the Denver Documentary Film Festival.

-Select narrative features, documentary features, Medium length and short films participate in the Festival’s three competitive sections, the winners of which are chosen by special juries.
+Selected documentary features, Medium length and short films participate in the Festival’s three competitive sections, which are chosen by special juries.

-All submissions are eligible for an Audience Awards.
-They are chosen based on ballots submitted by Festival audiences, and are presented in the following categories: Documentary Feature, Medium length, and Short Film.
+All submissions are eligible for our Audience Award.
+They are chosen based on ballots submitted by festival audiences, and are presented in the following categories: Documentary feature, medium length, and short Film.